Rating is available when the video has been rented.

 In this video, Kip Thorne, Caltech’s Richard P. Feynman Professor of Theoretical Physics, Emeritus, talks about the years leading up to LIGO’s first detection of gravitational waves and how a small research team, their big vision, and decades of unwavering support opened a new window to the universe.

-Visit breakthrough.caltech.edu to learn more about how Break Through: The Caltech Campaign is supporting Caltech scholars and their extraordinary research.
+Visit http://breakthrough.caltech.edu to learn more about how Break Through: The Caltech Campaign is supporting Caltech scholars and their extraordinary research.